Governance

 • Establishment of grievance mechanisms within their facilities

 Gildan’s Social Compliance program is designed to ensure that our Gildan-operated facilities, as well as those of our finished-product contractors, comply with our Code of Conduct, local and international laws, and best practice industry codes to which we adhere.
-This includes those of SEDEX Members Ethical Trade Audit (SMETA), Fair Labor Association (FLA), Better Work, and the Worldwide Responsible Accredited Production (WRAP).
+This includes those of SEDEX Members Ethical Trade Audit (SMETA), FLA, Better Work, and the Worldwide Responsible Accredited Production (WRAP).

 Due diligence and monitoring